Consultant Speech and Language Therapist

 O) Liaison with other professionals:

-1. For the best outcomes for your child, the Therapist may liaise with other professionals involved in your child’s care.
+1. For the best outcomes for your child, Caroline Murphy may liaise with other professionals involved in your child’s care.
+Consent will be gained for this.

-2. This includes professionals such as NHS Speech and Language Therapists, teaching and support staff in schools, Early Years practitioners, SENCO, your GP or other medical/educational staff.
+2. This includes professionals such as NHS Speech and Language Therapists, teaching and support staff in schools, Early Years practitioners, SENCOs, your GP or other medical/educational staff.

 3. Written consent regarding the sharing of information about a child will be gained from the Client at the initial assessment.